Issam Nassar

-Dr Issam Nassar (عصام نصار), is a Palestinian historian of photography in Palestine and the Middle East.
+Issam Nassar (عصام نصار), is a Palestinian historian of photography in Palestine and the Middle East.
 He is professor of History at Illinois State University and a research fellow at the Institute for Palestine Studies.
-He taught at the University of California at Berkeley in 2006; Bradley University in 2003–2006 and al-Quds University in 1998–2003.

-Nassar is the co-editor of Jerusalem Quarterly (Hawliyat al-Quds) and author of a number of books and articles, among them Laqatat Mughayirah (Different Snapshots: The History of Early Local Photography in Palestine).
+He taught at the University of California at Berkeley in 2006; Bradley University in 2003–2006 and Al-Quds University in 1998–2003.
+Nassar is the co-editor of Jerusalem Quarterly (Hawliyat al-Quds) and author of books and articles, among them Laqatat Mughayirah (Different Snapshots: The History of Early Local Photography in Palestine).